marc-hanheide/QuickVote/README.md

 ## Running
 * `python app.py`

+## Docker

+QuickVote is also available to be deployed in Docker.
+Simply run `docker-compose up --build` from within the checked out repository.

 ### Running behind Apache Proxy

 Here is a working example of a configuration to run behind an Apache Reverse Proxy: